 See what crazy, hidden talents the athletes (and coaches) have.
 Take turns and show off skills that don’t have to do with cheerleading!

-Tip: organize your entire season with our coach planner!
+Tip: organize your entire season with our 90-page coach planners!

 19. Dress up in 1 minute

 Give the team a short amount of time to dress up as crazy as they can.
 Do it with different themes or items that they must include to make it more challenging.

 20. Design time

 Let the team design and draw their own bows, practice wear, and uniforms.
 Make ones for your team or gym and see what ideas they come up with.

 How well can the athletes imitate the coaches?